Freddie-Burns/team-chip-project/README.md

-# Light Trace Photonics

-See [our website](https://www.ltphotonics.co.uk/) for more details (coming soon!)

-A Python Library for interfacing with **Light Trace Photonics** hardware.
-This module lets you control LTP's automated chip testing rig.
+# QECDT 2023 Chip Team 2

+A Python project for interfacing with **Osics Lasers**, **Thorlabs Powermeters**, and **Swabian Time Taggers**.
+The project contains code to find resonance dips in cavity photon sources, itentify and compare pass-bands in WDM filters, and collect coincidence data from the Bristol WET labs Swabian time correlators.

 It provides a main LightRig class which reads in device & measurement information, performs scans, and save data for the user.
 It also provides two additional classes, one for taking measurements with Thorlabs photodiodes and one for controlling an Osics Mainframe laser.
 Note, these can be modififed to different laser and phototdiode interfacing if required.

-Get in touch with us at
-contact@ltphotonics.co.uk.

 ## Table of contents
 - Installation